dy/piezo/docs/r&d.md

     - can be confused with applying to each value in a range
   * `x <= a..b`
     - can be used to compare ranges

+## [ ] Operators: Do we need smoothstep/ismoothstep -> not for now, since there are many ways to do smoothness

 ## [x] Variables: ow do we represent infinity? -> `1/0`, `0/0`